 The WinUI Scheduler control is used to schedule and manage appointments through an intuitive user interface, similar to the Windows calendar.
-Eight different view modes are supported: day, week, workweek, month, timeline day, timeline week, timeline workweek, and timeline month.
-The control’s rich feature set supports:
+It supports eight different views: Day, week, workweek, month, timeline day, timeline week, timeline workweek, and timeline month.
+The control’s rich feature set includes:

 A wide range of built-in view modes are available: day, week, workweek, month, timeline day, timeline week, timeline workweek, and timeline month